Semantic-Org/Semantic-UI/README.md

 * Built with EM values for responsive design
 * Flexbox friendly

+Semantic allows developers to design and build beautiful websites super fast.
+Its **concise HTML**, **Intuitive JavaScript**, and **Simplified Debugging** makes frontend development a delightful exprience.
+Semantic is *responsively designed* allowing your websites to scale beautifully on multiple devices. **React**, **Angular**, **Meteor**, and **Ember** is partnered with Semantic, which means you can integrate it with any of these frameworks to organize your UI layer alongside your application logic.

 ## 2.1 Release

 Semantic UI `2.1` is now available.
 Read up on [what's new](http://www.semantic-ui.com/introduction/new.html) in the docs.